Skip to Content

 Misting multi-colored coffee filter with water to blend colors similar to tie dye.

-Print out the seashell suncatcher template (file 163 in our free printable resource library) and cut out the seashell frame.
+Print out the seashell suncatcher template (fill out the form near the end of this post) and cut out the seashell frame.

 Pinch the template in half, cut a slit in the center, and then cut out the inside of the shape.
 Younger children may need help with this step or prepare the template for them ahead of time.